Ordina-Group/reactivity-101/presentation.md

 **Data Streams**

-You could consider a Signal to be a stream of values that change over time.
+You could consider a Signal to be a current state of values that change over time (as a stream).

 ```ts
 count = signal(0)